Toughbook: Toughbook CF-LX3

-The Toughbook CF-LX3 is a business-rugged notebook that is tested to withstand a 76 cm drop and passes a 100-kgf pressurized vibration test.
-It has a 14" HD display and runs on an Intel Core i5 processor.
+The Toughbook CF-LX3 was a business-rugged notebook that is tested to withstand a 76 cm drop and passes a 100-kgf pressurized vibration test.
+It has a 14" HD display and features an Intel Core i5 processor.

 Toughbook CF-MX4

-The Toughbook CF-MX4 is a business-rugged device with a 2-in-1 flip-over design that converts into laptop, tablet and presentation modes.
-It has a 12.5" touchscreen display and runs on an Intel Core i5 processor.
+The Toughbook CF-MX4 was a business-rugged device with a 2-in-1 flip-over design that converts into laptop, tablet and presentation modes.
+It has a 12.5" touchscreen display and features an Intel Core i5 processor.

 Toughbook tablets

 Toughbook CF-H2

-The Toughbook CF-H2 is a fully rugged handheld tablet PC.
+The Toughbook CF-H2 was a fully rugged handheld tablet PC.
 It has a sealed all-weather design and a magnesium alloy chassis encased in polycarbonate, and is IP65 and MIL-STD-810G certified with the ability to handle drops of up to six feet.

-Features of the Toughbook CF-H2 include a 10.1" sunlight-viewable LED touch screen, hot-swappable twin batteries, optional integrated barcode and SmartCard readers, and embedded wireless options, including 4G LTE mobile broadband.
+Features of the Toughbook CF-H2 includes a 10.1" sunlight-viewable LED touch screen, hot-swappable twin batteries, optional integrated barcode and SmartCard readers, and embedded wireless options, including 4G LTE mobile broadband.

 Toughbook CF-D1

-The Toughbook CF-D1 is a fully rugged diagnostic tablet designed to allow field engineers to run real-time diagnostic programs, read telematic data and view schematics and designs.
-It has a 13.3" anti glare widescreen LCD with a shock-protected HDD.
-It is ruggedized to withstand drops of up to three feet and is IP65 rated for water and dust resistance.
+The Toughbook CF-D1 was a fully rugged diagnostic tablet designed to allow field engineers to run real-time diagnostic programs, read telematic data and view schematics and designs.
+It has a 13.3" anti-glare widescreen LCD with a shock-protected HDD.
+It was designed to withstand drops of up to three feet and is IP65 rated for water and dust resistance.